fallenben289/printify-v1/README.md

 - [ ] Create admin panel for service providers
 - [ ] Implement payment integration

-## Contributing

-We welcome contributions to Printify!
-Please read our [Contributing Guidelines](CONTRIBUTING.md) before submitting a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 Project Maintainer: Ben - [fallenben289@github.com](mailto:fallenben289@github.com)